 On financial market development, there are consultations for the banking sector, on the development of local capital markets, financial regulation and supervision of financial markets.

 The team of advisers works according to demand and in close cooperation with leading national research institutions and international organisations including the International Monetary Fund and the World Bank.
 Together, they provide unbiased analyses of current economic policy issues.
 The results of these analyses are compiled into consultancy papers, technical analyses and newsletters and/or presented at conferences and in presentations.
-The resulting specific recommendations for action are then presented to high-ranking decision-makers.
+The resulting specific recommendations for action are then presented to high-level decision-makers.
 Among the target groups in the partner countries are the cabinets, presidents’ offices, ministries, central banks, parliaments, promotional agencies, and regulatory authorities.
 Increasingly, German institutions such as the Federal Government, the Bundestag, business associations, political foundations, and commerce-related associations are also drawing on the expertise of the GET.

 Targeted support for trade and investment projects